Tunneling Newtonian Universe: Introduction

 In such circumstances, making a progress even on a simplest, level, i.e. combining non-relativistic quantum mechanics with Newtonian cosmology in a logically consistent manner may prove useful.
 While what is described below must be viewed as a toy model, qualitatively our predictions resemble the inflation scenario if positive cosmological constant, the driving force of the evolution, is \textit{small} \cite{Harrison,Mukhanov}.
 The physical picture we arrive at represents an illustration of Coleman's idea of decay of a "false vacuum" \cite{Coleman}.
 Moreover, we believe that in the limit when the Einstein's theory of general relativity reduces to Newtonian gravity \cite{LL2}, a future consistent theory of quantum cosmology would reduce to ours.

 The classical theory whose quantum counterpart is analyzed below is due to Milne and McCrea \cite{Milne,MM,McCrea0,McCrea1} who demonstrated that non-relativistic version of Friedmann's cosmological equations can be directly obtained from Newtonian gravity.
-There have been several attempts in the past to analyse quantum version of this theory \cite{Zamora,Vieira15,Vieira19}.
-Our treatment differs from previous works in that we focus on physics implications of combining quantum mechanics with Newtonian cosmology.
+There have been several attempts in the past to analyze quantum version of this theory \cite{Zamora,Vieira15,Vieira19,Gouba}.
+Our treatment while relying on previous results \cite{Milne,MM,McCrea0,McCrea1,Zamora,Vieira15, Vieira19,Gouba,EBK,Bonnor}, focuses on questions pertinent to the early Universe, specifically, initial density singularity and inflation.